surma/rollup-plugin-off-main-thread/README.md

   input: ["src/main.js"],
   output: {
     dir: "dist",
-    // You _must_ use “amd” as your format
+    // You _must_ use either “amd” or “esm” as your format.
+    // But note that only very few browsers have native support for
+    // modules in workers.
     format: "amd"
   },
   plugins: [OMT()]